rwagner3/homelab/README.md

 ## Containers

+High level overview of what containers and services I'm self hosting.

 - [tailscale](https://tailscale.com/):
 This lets me connect to my servers and containers, securely from anywhere in the world.
 I highly recommend this VPN because of how simple it is to get setup, and is free for up to 100 devices and 3 users.